-- Project FORWARD: to promote research and innovation in the outermost regions
+Project FORWARD: promoting research and innovation in the outermost regions

-With more than EUR 2.2 billion in additional investments mobilised by the European Strategic Investment Fund (EFSI) in the outermost regions, the Juncker Plan confirms its solid foothold across the oceans.
-The European Investment Advisory Platform (the "Hub") has also formulated recommendations to improve access to finance for small and medium companies in these regions..
+- The European Investment Advisory Platform (the "Hub") has formulated recommendations to improve access to finance for small and medium companies in the outermost regions.

 Between 2014 and 2020, the EU has allocated EUR 13.8 billion to the outermost regions under cohesion policy, agriculture and fisheries.
 All community policies apply to the outermost regions and should contribute to their development.